umutcakirbm/a11y-html-practices/README.md

-# a11y the Best Practices
+# a11y The Best Practices

 [Edit on StackBlitz ⚡️](https://stackblitz.com/edit/web-platform-m7qfjj)